Big Ben: Movement

 The clock's movement is known for its reliability.
-The designers were the lawyer and amateur horologist Edmund Beckett Denison, and George Airy, the Astronomer Royal.
-Construction was entrusted to clockmaker Edward John Dent; after his death in 1853 his stepson Frederick Dent completed the work, in 1854.
-As the tower was not completed until 1859, Denison had time to experiment: instead of using a deadbeat escapement and remontoire as originally designed, he invented a double three-legged gravity escapement, which provides the best separation between pendulum and clock mechanism, thus mitigating the effects of rain, wind and snow on the dials.
-Dent never patented his design, and it quickly became the standard on all new high-quality tower clocks.
+The designers were the lawyer and amateur horologist Edmund Beckett Denison and George Airy, the Astronomer Royal.
+Construction was entrusted to the clockmaker Edward John Dent; after his death in 1853, his stepson Frederick Dent completed the work in 1854.
+As the tower was not completed until 1859, Denison had time to experiment before its installation in April that year: instead of using a deadbeat escapement and remontoire as originally designed, he invented a double three-legged gravity escapement, which provides the best separation between pendulum and clock mechanism, thus mitigating the effects of rain, wind and snow on the dials.
+Denison never patented his design, and it quickly became the standard on all new high-quality tower clocks.

 On top of the pendulum is a small stack of pre-decimal penny coins; these are to adjust the time of the clock.
 Adding a coin has the effect of minutely lifting the position of the pendulum's centre of mass, reducing the effective length of the pendulum rod and hence increasing the rate at which the pendulum swings.
 Adding or removing a penny will change the clock's speed by 0.4 seconds per day.
+Other coins have been placed on the pendulum as well; in 2009, three of the pennies were replaced with a £5 commemorative coin minted to celebrate the then-upcoming 2012 Summer Olympics.

-It keeps time to within a few seconds per week.
+Big Ben keeps time to within a few seconds per week.
 It is hand wound (taking about 1.5 hours) three times a week.
 The Keeper of the Clock is responsible for looking after the movement in addition to overseeing every aspect of maintenance around the Palace.
 A team of horologists are on call 24 hours a day to attend to the clock in the event of an emergency.

-On 10 May 1941, a German bombing raid damaged two of the clock's dials and sections of the tower's stepped roof and destroyed the House of Commons chamber.
-Architect Sir Giles Gilbert Scott designed a new five-floor block.
+On 10 May 1941, the day before the Blitz during the Second World War ended, an air raid by the Luftwaffe of Nazi Germany damaged two of the dials and sections of the tower's stepped roof and destroyed the Commons chamber.
+The architect Sir Giles Gilbert Scott designed a new five-floor block.
 Two floors are occupied by the current chamber, which was used for the first time on 26 October 1950.
 The clock ran accurately and chimed throughout the Blitz.